JesseEmond/blitz-2025-registration/README.md

 You can visualize it like this:
 ![Two images side-by-side: Margot Robbie happy in a pink car, with caption "Coveo Devs" and Cillian Murphy in a suit and a hat looking very serious in a grayscale image, with caption "Us".
 At the bottom there is a green box that has the text "TypeScript => Javascript => V8 bytecode"](readme_media/coveo_devs_typescript_vs_us_v8.png)

-However, this year this was a _lot_ easier to work with. [willtrnr](https://github.com/willtrnr) came to the rescue and wrote an auto conversion from the V8 assembly to much more readable JS-like code. **THANK YOU!**
+However, this year this was a _lot_ easier to work with. [willtrnr](https://github.com/willtrnr) came to the rescue and TODO found https://research.checkpoint.com/2024/exploring-compiled-v8-javascript-usage-in-malware/ + https://github.com/suleram/View8 + tinkered to get it working with the right version etc. to produce decompile the V8 assembly to much more readable JS-like code. **HUGE THANK YOU!**

+TODO how does this work & similarities + extra

 Instead of parsing V8 assembly, we can instead look at semi-decompiled JS in files `.decomp.js`.
 If you want to "read the server's code" (well, decompiled JS from the final V8), look for these files in [this same directory](https://github.com/JesseEmond/blitz-2025-registration/tree/main/disassembled_js/490a918d96484178d4b23d814405ac87).